 Occasionally the baby enters the pelvis with his/her head tilted down towards their shoulder (a variation).
 If the baby continues to descend in this position it can alter the progress of the birth process.
 The woman may experience irregular contractions without change over many hours.
 Most of the time the baby will sort themselves out, particularly with an actively mobile mother.
 Techniques to create more space in the pelvis may help to provide additional room for head wriggling and repositioning.
 I have found that techniques which help the baby move back out of the pelvis are very effective (eg. mother on all fours, bottom in the air + rebozzo work).
 Once baby is up and out a little, he can reposition and come down again with his head better aligned.
-Unfortunately a common response to this situation is to put up syntocinon (pitocin) and create stronger contractions.
+Unfortunately a common response to this situation is to start IV syntocinon (pitocin) and create stronger contractions.
 It doesn’t take a genius to work out what happens if you have stronger contractions pushing the baby through the pelvis even harder and faster.
 The baby needs space to realign his head rather than more pressure and compaction (and the additional risk of syntocinon).
 Very occasionally the baby is unable to adjust his position and the birth becomes complicated – the baby becomes increasing compacted in the pelvis and begins to show signs of distress.
 In this situation the woman may require assistance to birth (instrumental birth or c-section).

 Asynclitism is a normal part of the birth process.
 When it is caused by a tipped head it can alter the pattern of labour and may require additional work and support.
 It can be difficult to work out which type of asynclitism is happening via a vaginal examination (normal or a tilted head).
 Therefore it is best to keep fingers out of the vagina and focus on the woman and what she does or does not need from you.